|Credit Card||Bonus Points Offer||Points / $1 Spend||Annual Fee|

 Dreaming of your next trip away, when you can relax on a beach with a cocktail or explore the best cities in the world?
 If so, the St.George Amplify Signature card gives you Amplify points to trade for handy frequent flyer miles.

 Sign up for the card, and you can earn 100,000 Amplify points in year one and another 100,000 points in your second year.
 Note: you must spend $12,000 or more on eligible purchases annually to get these points.
 Offer is only available to new Amplify cardholders or those who haven't held one in the last 12 months.
+The points will be transferred to your account within 12 weeks of meeting the spending criteria.

 These points can translate into travel, the 200,000 Amplify points you can rack up over two years is equivalent to up to 100,000 Velocity points with Virgin or Singapore Airlines’ KrisFlyer program or cash it in for $900 worth of e-Gift cards.
 You’ll trade in 1 Amplify points for every 0.5 Velocity point or KrisFlyer mile.